nullas/nullas.github.io/content/posts/my-first-post.md

 ### Deploy with GitHub Actions

-Exclude the `public/` directory, which is built by Hugo locally by adding to `.gitignore`.
+Exclude the `public/` directory, which is built by Hugo locally by adding it to `.gitignore`.

 ```
 public/
 ```

 Create an action to build the static site by creating `.github/workflows/hugo.yaml` with the content [here](https://gohugo.io/host-and-deploy/host-on-github-pages/#step-6).
+Mind to change the
+Hugo version and branch.